 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

 - a base cover

 - b battery

-- c hard drive

 - 3 To remove the touchpad:

+- a Peel the adhesive from the touchpad.

-- a Remove the four M2.0 x 2 screws that secure the touchpad to the system [1].
+- b Remove the four M2.0 x 2 screws that secure the touchpad to the system [1].

-- b Disconnect the touchpad cable from the connector in the system [2].
+- c Disconnect the touchpad cable from the connector in the system [2].

-Remove the three M2.0 x 2 screws that secure the touchpad support bracket to the system and lift the touchpad away from system [1, 2].
+d Remove the three M2.0 x 2 screws that secure the touchpad support bracket to the system and lift the touchpad away from system [1, 2].